hivemq/mqtt-cli/docs/_docs/subscribe.md

 ## Further Examples

-Subscribe to one topic with default QoS `Exactly Once`.
+Subscribe to one topic with QoS level `Exactly Once`.

 **NOTE**: If you specify one QoS and multiple topics, the QoS will be used for all topics.